rnbguy/oopsla21artifact/jepsen/README.md

 ======

 # Description
 Jepsen is a distributed system testing framework.
 Developers can write tests for their applications or database using Jepsen.
-We re-implemented the TPCC benchmark using Jepsen and executed it on MariaDB database.
+We re-implemented the TPCC benchmark using Jepsen and executed it on a MariaDB database.
 Then we caulculate the number of times the A1-A12 assertions for TPCC (subsection 8.1) were violated.

+One word of caution.
+We currently use Jepsen's own [docker setup](https://github.com/jepsen-io/jepsen/tree/main/docker).
+Unfortunately, we did not find this to be very robust --- while on some machines it worked seamlessly, on other (similar) machines, it did not.
+We are unable to figure out the underlying reason.
+Given that Jepsen is not our contribution, we did not spend more time debugging this issue with Jepsen.
+We hope that it works on your machine!

 # Results from paper
 We present our findings as 2D plots in Figure 16 of the paper.
 This artifact reproduces the same.